gogoprog/euccas.github.io/source/_posts/2017-06-16-how-instagram-moved-to-python-3.md

 - Use Cythonization to improve performance
 - Future ideas: Make the Django stack completely Async?
 Create a new python runtime?

-Changing an existing service to use a version of language can never be easy, especially when you cannot afford to breaking the existing services serving millions of people.
+Changing an existing service to use a new version of language can never be easy, especially when your service is at such a scale - serving millions of people.
+You just cannot afford to breaking the existing service.
 Moving to Python 3 in 10 months must be a challenging process.
 "It can be done.
 It worths it.
 Make it happen.
 And Make Python 3 better."

 Nice work Instagram!